kaushikrohida/KaushikRohida/README.md

 # Hi, I'm Kaushik Rohida! 👋

 ## About Me
-I'm a Senior Analytics Engineer and BI Leader with 6+ years of experience architecting scalable data pipelines, semantic models, and AI-powered analytics frameworks across telecom, automotive, and healthcare industries.
+I'm a Senior Analytics Engineer and BI Leader with 6+ years of experience architecting scalable data pipelines, semantic models, and AI-powered analytics frameworks across different industries.
 I specialize in end-to-end analytics engineering — from Snowflake-based ETL pipelines and AWS S3 staging to Tableau Pulse AI frameworks and Snowflake Cortex Analyst + MCP integrations that enable natural language querying of enterprise KPIs.
 My work spans SQL, Python, Airflow, and cloud platforms (AWS, GCP, Azure), with a strong focus on building governed, production-grade systems that synthesize complex data into actionable insights for executive decision-making.
 I'm passionate about pushing the boundaries of AI-powered analytics and building self-service data platforms that drive real business outcomes.

 ## Projects